 ’Twas the…end of April, and together with my friend Paola Dentifrigi, we were out touring a couple of wineries in Tuscany.
 We had an appointment with Fattoria di Fibbiano in the afternoon like between 3 and 6 pm.
 We were slightly late for the appointment but thought that was not a problem.
-Then Giuseppe Cantoni from the winery called me, asking me where we were as he had expected us at 3pm.
+Then Giuseppe Cantoni from the winery called me, asking me where we were as he had expected us at 3 pm.
 We were a bit tainted by the wine already tasted at another winery and I admit I told Paola I felt slightly afraid of him on the phone, as he sounded rather severe.
 However, when we arrived he turned out to be such a sweet man, and we had lots of fun with him all afternoon.
-Read on to learn more about Fattoria di Fibbiano which is situated in a part of Tuscany, in Terricciola, close to Pisa and Volterra, which is not that well-known to a general public for its wine production.
+Read on to learn more about Fattoria di Fibbiano which is situated in a part of Tuscany, in Terricciola, close to Pisa and Volterra, which is not that well-known to the general public for its wine production.

 The History Behind Fattoria di Fibbiano

 Talking first more specifically about Terricciola, it is a small town of Etruscan origin.
 It is called the cittá del vino (the city of wine), as wine is produced here for more than 3000 years and is thus a part of the local identity and culture.
 Fattoria di Fibbiano’s philosophy is to continue on this thread of culture and tradition, cultivating indigenous grape varieties instead of more international grapes.
 In the 1960-the 70s in Tuscany, the trend for many wineries was to start producing Supertuscans with more international grapes, while the Cantoni family in 1997 decided to do something different and instead focused on the native grapes and produce wines with a more traditional touch.
 Thus at the end of the 1990s, they started to select a set of native grape varieties, replant them and in that way restore their vineyards to what they once had been.